-EarthSave is a volunteer operated nonprofit group that’s helping to create a healthier, sustainable, more loving and peaceful planet by helping people adopt a whole foods, plant-based diet.
-Our Veg Dinner Educational Series usually meets on the last Saturday of each month, giving people a chance to sample a wonderful variety of tasty vegan cuisine and meet like-minded people.
+EarthSave is a volunteer operated nonprofit group that’s helping to create a healthier, sustainable, more loving and peaceful planet by helping people shift to a whole foods, plant-based diet.
+Our Vegan Dinner Educational Series usually meets on the last Saturday of each month, giving people a chance to sample a wonderful variety of tasty vegan cuisine and meet like-minded people.
 Guests have the option of bringing a dish to share or paying for dinner.

 Be well.
 Hope to see you soon!

 APRIL EARTHSAVE MEETING April 26th, 6-9 pm, vegan potluck in Owings Mills will feature a screening of "The Engine 2 Kitchen Rescue with Rip Esselstyn".
 Former Texas firefighter and bestselling author Rip Esselstyn teaches two families the basics of a whole-food, plant-based diet.
 Rips's lessons include a top-to-bottom pantry clean-out, a primer on plant-based nutrition and label reading, and a guided tour of the grocery aisles.
 Join Rip and learn how to rescue your kitchen today!
 Please RSVP!